Written By: Brad Campbell | April 20, 2025

 However, with the right combination of school security best practices and physical security measures in place, it’s possible to drastically decrease the likelihood of teachers or students getting hurt or losing their lives during an incident of targeted violence.

-This is why school security threat assessments are so important.
-Even though all schools are required to have school safety plans and different lockdown and other emergency procedures in place, there’s no substitute for a professional security assessment conducted by an expert.
+This is why threat assessment in schools is so important.
+Even though all schools are required to have school safety plans and different lockdown and emergency procedures in place, there’s no substitute for a professional security assessment conducted by an expert.

-The professionals who provide threat assessments for schools have looked at numerous case studies from schools and other commercial facilities across the country, and are familiar with all the different ways active threats can unfold.
+The professionals who provide threat assessments for schools have looked at numerous case studies from schools and other types of commercial facilities across the country and are familiar with all the different ways active threats can unfold.
 This allows them to see security vulnerabilities that others might not.

 This team will do things like write up new school safety plans and propose physical security upgrades for budget approval.